 Note: The kids are separated into age groups, so that the intensity of the experience is tailored to their maturity.
 The 6th graders get it light.
 The 7th graders get the full experience, the 8th graders are just there to goof off, so every one takes it as a big joke and has fun.
 Guards have to make sure that they never let a kid cry etc., though alarming and startling them is quite fine.

-Some years we’ve seen as many as 15-20 new believers be called (that’s not counting re-dedications).
+Some years we’ve seen as many as 10% of the kids be called as new believers (that’s not counting re-dedications).

 That’s MOD NITE.

 It’s a very effective evangelistic tool and takes kids away from the usual Halloween fare and shows them what the real world of a Christian in a foreign country is like.
 (If you don’t know what is happening to Christians around the world, please open your eyes and see http://www.family.org/docstudy/newsletters/a0000068.html and http://www.persecution.org/humrites.html for information on persecuted Christians around the world.
 It will shock you).